Inbibo/adonisfx_docs/docs/maya/locators.md

 ## AdnLocatorRotation

-AdnLocatorRotation is the locator for visualizing the angle between three transform nodes.
+AdnLocatorRotation is the locator for visualising the angle between three transform nodes.
 When connected to its corresponding AdnSensorRotation, angle, angular velocity or angular acceleration can be visualised with a colouring code blue-to-red.

 ### How To Use